RESOURCES

 Naperville Area Humane Society (NAHS) is not an animal control nor a law enforcement agency.
 In accordance with Illinois state laws, the Naperville Area Humane Society cannot accept stray animals.
 We are happy to provide information and guidance to those who have found an animal.

-• If the animal is found in an unincorporated part of the county, please call that county’s animal control.
+If the animal is found in an unincorporated part of the county, please call the animal control office in that county.

 For complete information on stray animal policies and procedures, please contact the appropriate animal control.
 Click here for contact information for local animal control facilities and non-emergency police departments in DuPage County.